ImpelsysInc/heart-bangalore-kata-2023/README.md

  Responsiveness in the user interface is vital for providing a positive user experience, allowing travelers to quickly access and manage their travel information.
 ### Reliability
  Reliability is paramount to ensure that travelers receive timely travel updates and manage their reservations without disruptions or errors.

-## Implicit Characters
-### Feasibility (Cost/Time)
-Achieving rapid time-to-market while managing development costs is a feasible goal with the selected "mini-services" architecture.
-### Security
-Implementing strong authentication and authorization mechanisms is vital to safeguard traveler information and data integrity.
-Also storing the PII data like trip information needs to be protected and handle properly due to compliance like GDPR
-### Maintainability
-Ensuring clean code, documentation, and knowledge sharing within the development team are essential for long-term system maintainability.
-### Observability
-Implementing comprehensive monitoring and observability solutions enables efficient tracking of system performance and early issue detection for proactive problem-solving.

 ## Architecture Approach
 ### Architecture Style